-A/Prof Kim Jacobson is an expert in understanding how we form immunity to pathogens.
-In particular, her research focuses on why immune memory is dysfunctional in chronic or recurrent infections such as HIV and malaria.
-She is head of the B cell and Antibody Memory laboratory at Monash University, a Bellberry-Viertel Fellow and a 2016 Young Tall Poppy Science Award recipient.
+Professor Kim Jacobson is an expert in understanding how we form immunity to pathogens.
+In particular, her research focuses on why immune memory is dysfunctional in chronic viral infections.
+She is head of the B cells, Antibody, Memory laboratory at Monash University, a Bellberry-Viertel Fellow and a 2016 Young Tall Poppy Science Award recipient.

-A/Prof Jacobson received her PhD from University of Sydney, before undertaking postdoctoral research as a NHMRC CJ Martin Fellow at Yale University in the USA and at WEHI in Australian.
-A/Prof Jacobson has recently relocated to Monash University to establish her own laboratory, focusing on immune memory regulation in health and chronic disease.
+Prof Jacobson received her PhD from University of Sydney, before undertaking postdoctoral research as a NHMRC CJ Martin Fellow at Yale University in the USA and at WEHI in Australian.